joaks1/installing-conda-on-asc/README.md

     rm Anaconda3-2019.03-Linux-x86_64.sh
     ```

 Your done.
-By default, you will not be using the Python executable and all the
+By default, you will now be using the Python executable and all the
 Python packages that were installed with Anaconda.